FredZhang7/Proesthetic-Hand/README.md

 - Assuming there're no abnormal spikes in voltage outputs, it's fairly accurate.
 However, muscle sensors bought from Amazon sometimes give off abnormal spikes in the voltage outputs

 #### Detection V2
-- Only tested this once.
-Detection V2 solved this problem by tracking the lowest voltage reading and analyzing the history of 20 voltage readings
+- Only tested this twice.
+Detection V2 solved the abnormal spikes problem by tracking the lowest voltage reading and analyzing the history of 20 voltage readings